PALM-Lab/PALM-Lab.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 The PALM Lab is committed to advancing cognitive science through open scholarship.
-On this page, you will find our research publications, with links to the associated preprint, experiment data and code.
+On this page, you will find our research publications, with links to the journal article page, the associated preprint, and any experiment data and code.

-## Highlights
+## Recent Publications

+{% include citation.html lookup="Item-based Parsing of Dynamic Scenes in a Combined Attentional Tracking and
+    Working Memory Task" style="rich" %}

 {% include citation.html lookup="Object-based encoding constrains storage in visual working memory" style="rich" %}

 {% include citation.html lookup="Mapping visual working memory models to a theoretical framework" style="rich" %}

-{% include citation.html lookup="Distinguishing guesses from fuzzy memories: Further evidence for item limits in visual working memory" style="rich" %}

 {% include section.html %}